- Return to service theme:

 - develop an approach which ensures love is an integral and fundamental aspect of any child or young person’s care experience.

-At the core of this project are the voices and lived experiences of young people who have care experience, including those who have left care.
+At the core of this project are the voices and stories of young people who have care experience, including those who have left care.
 They will:

 - consult and engage with at every stage of the project

-- have the opportunity to co-create the research by being involved in gathering, analysing and evaluating data
+- have the opportunity to co-create the research through involvement in gathering, analysing and evaluating data

-- have a key role in developing and disseminating the guidance to practitioners and other stakeholders
+- have a crucial role in developing and disseminating the guidance to practitioners and other stakeholders

 - develop skills and experience, so they will benefit when considering future training and employment.

-The project is based in Fife and Aberdeen, but we will look to gather the views of children, young people, and adults with lived experience of the care system, from throughout Scotland.
+The project is based in Fife and Aberdeen.
+Still, we will look to gather the views of children, young people, and adults with lived experience of the care system, from throughout Scotland.